AGageSchaffer/TrackBuddy/README.md

 <li>Fork and Clone the repo then open with a code editor.</li>
 <li>Bundle Install on the server side terminal</li>
 <li>npm i --prefix client on the client side terminal</li>
+<li>API key for Mapbox has been removed.
+Access the apicode.js file and replace the code with your own to have mapbox features.</li>
 <li>rails db:migrate db:seed</li>
 <li>rails s</li>
 <li>npm start</li>